The Lure of Kurtz

 There are other small clues about Kurtz in the novel’s first stage which add to the mystery.
 One is the painting, ‘representing a woman, draped and blindfolded, carrying a lighted torch.’
 It seems to be an allegorical painting and evidently executed with some skill, as it ‘arrested’ Marlow.
 Kurtz the artist is another source of fascination.
 Conrad also includes a teasing foreshadowing, as Marlow tells his listeners that he commits ‘near enough to a lie’ for Kurtz, even though he ‘can’t bear a lie’.

-It by these teasing and ambiguous clues that Conrad creates Kurtz as a large and powerful presence in the first half of the novel, but a presence with no substance.
+It through these teasing and ambiguous clues that Conrad creates Kurtz as a large and powerful presence in the first half of the novel, but a presence with no substance.
 It is to give substance to that presence which drives Marlow’s fascination as he, and the novel, ‘crept on, towards Kurtz.’